Jarmander333/Homebrew-Chex-Quest/README.md

 CFW with Homebrew (I use Luma3ds)

-To test if you have CFW hold down the start button while turning on the console, if you get a GM9 windows, you're good to go!
+To test if you have CFW hold down the start button while turning on the console, if you get a GM9 window, you're good to go!

 If nothing popped up, and you just booted normally, follow this guide: https://3ds.hacks.guide/get-started - **PLEASE READ EVERY STEP IN THE GUIDE**